Blog

 In theory, paid time off (PTO) is pretty straightforward.
 You have a policy for the number of days people are entitled to take off, and everyone follows it.

-Managing all of this across multiple time zones and cultures, while also dealing with various legal systems, can quickly overwhelm human resources teams that don’t have specific experience in crafting a global PTO policy.
-This guide is designed to help you gain a better understanding of what it takes to create and manage a fair (and legal) policy for your distributed team.
+Managing a PTO policy across multiple time zones and cultures, while also adhering to different legal requirements, can quickly overwhelm human resources teams that don’t have specific experience in crafting a global PTO policy.

 Understanding the Needs of a Global Team